supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/Finite State Machine.md

 \omega - \text{output function}
 \end{split}
 $$
-- There are no final states associated with a transducer.
+- There are no final states associated with a transducer, hence they are not acceptors.

 ---
 ## Mealy State Machine